IBM-Cloud/terraform-provider-ibm/website/docs/d/database_connection.html.markdown

 Provides a read-only data source for database_connection.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

+**Gen2: S2S authorization warning** — When the Gen2 instance is configured to use Independent Backups, this data source checks whether the required service-to-service (S2S) IAM authorization is in place.
+If missing or incomplete, a non-blocking warning is emitted after a successful read — all connection attributes are fully populated.
+The warning fires only for Gen2 instances with Independent Backups configured.
+Classic instances and Gen2 instances without Independent Backups are not affected.
+To resolve the warning, see the [`ibm_database` resource documentation](../r/database.html.markdown#gen2-independent-backups-and-s2s-authorization).

 ## Example Usage

 ```hcl